 Like Audi could see the weakness of the gearbox in the telemetry long before it broke.

 If your organisation are in control of its processes and everybody know them by heart, you can react to KPIs, because you can identify the problems in the organisation.
 You know there are process owners, you know you can initiate corrective actions, and you can rest reassured they will be carried out.

 Like Audi's mechanics could change the gearbox in less than four minutes, and the drivers could keep racing.

 If you base your growth strategy on these principles, you prime your company to act with agility in the market even when you have multiplied your staff headcount.

 Year after year success in a tough field

 Following Audi's first victory, demands and rules have changed several times.
 New technologies have seen the light, and strong competitors have challenged the German team.

 But because the team are on top of their measurements and processes, they have been continuously one step ahead of the game.
 And always ahead of the competitors.

 If you use the same principles in your growth strategy, you will reach your targets — year after year after year.

-See how process-optimised companies perform compared to average in the SPI Benchmark 2019.
-You get in-depth insights into 160 KPIs in 622 international companies.
+See how process-optimised companies perform compared to average in the SPI Benchmark 2022.
+You get in-depth insights into KPIs in more than 500 international companies.
 If the 230-page benchmark is a bit much for you, we have made an accessible, digestible Executive Summary, which sums up the most critical KPIs and tendencies.